arihantlodha-cmd/Japanese-Stock-Moving-Average-Strategy/README.md

 ## About

-Created by [Your Name] as part of exploring quantitative finance and algorithmic trading.
+Created by Arihant as part of exploring quantitative finance and algorithmic trading.
 I'm a high school student interested in the intersection of computer science, mathematics, and finance.

 ## License